PhungThanhTu/assets-management-system/README.md

               <br/>+ The database-queries folder contains SQL queries for creating and manipulating with SQL Server Database
               <br/>+ The wpf folder contains WPF source code
 ## III.
 Attention
+- Always remember to ignore bin and obj folder in VS Solution Folder (src/wpf/assets-management-system/)
+- Remenber to pull code before working
+## IV.
+Branches
+- We only work on 1 branch, so be careful, don't code on files which are not your responsibilities.